ukjhsa/ADEF/README.md

     - clang++ 3.5

 ## Build
-### Use the gui tool `cmake-gui` (recommended to Windows user)
-1. open `cmake-gui` and select the path of "Where is the source code" to source code, suppose `X:/adef`.
-1. specify the path of "Where to build the binaries" to build, suppose `X:/adef/build`.
-1. press the button "Configure".
-1. select the generator.
-If the default compilers fails to find, specify them.
-    - "MinGW Makefiles" for Windows user.
-The compiler should be mingw32-g++.
-    - "Unix Makefiles" for Unix user.
-    - "CodeBlocks - MinGW Makefiles" if you want to use [Code::Bolcks](http://www.codeblocks.org/) with MinGW compiler.
-1. if the configuration changed, press the button "Configure" again.
-1. press button "Generate".
-1. compile from the generator
-    - "MinGW Makefiles"
-        1. open the `cmd` and set up environment with MinGW. (use the "MinGW Command Prompt" if TDM-GCC installed.)
-        1. change the current working directory to `X:/adef/build`.
-        1. type `mingw32-make`.
-    - "Unix Makefiles"
-        1. open the terminal and change the current working directory to `X:/adef/build`.
-        1. type `make`
-    - "CodeBlocks - MinGW Makefiles"
-        1. open `adef.cbp` by Code::Bolcks and build.
-    - or other specified generator to build.

 ### Use the terminal
 1. create the directory for building, suppose it is named `build`.
 1. change the current working directory to it.
 1. configure and generate generator from the root CMakeLists.txt.